PRM Clubs and Activities

 The PRM Robotics club is open to all students in grades 6th to 8th that are interested in Engineering and Computer Science.
 Students will learn the computational thinking skills necessary to design and build LEGO MINDSTORMS robots.
 Fall season members are required to participate in the FIRST LEGO League interscholastic competition.
 FIRST LEGO League teams research a real-world problem such as food safety, recycling, or renewable energy, and are challenged to develop a solution.
 They also must design, build and program a robot using LEGO MINDSTORMS technology, then compete on a tabletop playing field.
 New members are invited to join in January, when the club focuses on skill development and in-house competitions.

-Advisor: Mrs. Battaglia
+Adviser: Mrs. Battaglia

 Shelf Elf is opened to all students of all grades.
 It is simply helping to organize shelves and books during grade level lunchtimes.
 Students may come during any lunchtime to eat and organize shelves based on their schedules and availabilities.
 No schedule or required meeting times are mandated, for the exception of coming at least one time per week to help.
 Students sign-in and receive volunteer hours for participating.

-Advisor: Dr. Medler & Mrs. Strunz
+Advisers: Dr. Medler & Mrs. Romano

 The Social Outreach Club (SOC) is a service oriented club exclusively for 8th grade students.
 Students participate in a variety of activities that aim to promote and give back to the community.
 Some of the activities include Back to School Night parent assistants, an annual Thanksgiving Feast with the students of Kiel Elementary School, writing letters to the seniors in community nursing homes, collecting toys during the holiday season for Toys for Tots and assisting in other school based and community fundraisers.
 Activities depend on the varying need of the local community and school.
 The group meets periodically during lunchtime throughout the year.

-Advisors: Mrs. Cromwell & Mrs. Jeczo
+Advisers: Mrs. Cromwell & Mrs. Jeczo

 The PRM Student Council is a body of student representatives that meet a minimum of once a month throughout the school year.
 Representatives are selected from each homeroom in all three grades.
 A four member, 8th grade Executive Board is responsible for leading the meetings.
 They work collectively with the advisors to promote the theme of “One School, One Community” by sponsoring several theme weeks, pep rallies, fundraisers and other school activities involving the student body.